Tradecrush/next-route-guard/README.md

   routeMap,
   isAuthenticated: async (request) => {
-    // Replace with your actual authentication logic const token = request.cookies.get('auth-token')?.value;
+    // Replace with your actual authentication logic
+    // This is just an example using cookies const token = request.cookies.get('auth-token')?.value;
     return !!token;

+    // Or using JWT from Authorization header
+    // const authHeader = request.headers.get('Authorization');
+    // return authHeader?.startsWith('Bearer ') || false;
   },
   onUnauthenticated: (request) => {
     // Redirect to login with return URL